mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Core Rulebook Update 2022/TravellerCore.md

 The Aslan are the youngest of the great powers, an expansionist species of feuding clans and predatory warriors, eager to seize all the universe has to offer.
 Aslan are descended from four-limbed carnivorous pouncer stock, which was originally near the top of the food chain in the forests of their homeworld, Kusyu.
 True to their pouncer ancestry, Aslan are capable of short bursts of speed somewhat greater than that manageable by humans.
 They also have slightly superior hearing and night vision.
 Otherwise, they are one of the most human-like of all alien species, excepting, of course, the Vargr (who are, after all, genetically-altered mammalian stock originally from Earth).

-Early Terran explorers regarded the Aslan as 'lion- like' and the simile has stuck ever since, although the Aslan bear only a passing resemblance to terrestrial lions.
+Early [[Terra|Terran]] explorers regarded the Aslan as 'lion- like' and the simile has stuck ever since, although the Aslan bear only a passing resemblance to terrestrial lions.
 Nonetheless, this early misnomer has influenced a great deal of human thinking about the Aslan, including terminology (the use of pride to translate ahriy, for instance) and ascribed behaviour – which is not at all leonine.

 ![[TCR-6019.jpg|100]]   ![[TCR-6020.jpg|100]]
 [[TCR-6019.jpg|Image]]